-Please start by reading the .
+Please start by reading the collimation instructions for the LW Series.
 While the adjustment method is very different between the smaller models and the 100mm models, the procedure to determine if a collimation problem exists, and if so, which side of the binocular needs to be adjusted, is the same for all models.
 Once you have an idea of what needs to happen to correct collimation, continue below.

 If you have now determined that a collimation problem exists, how do you correct it?
 The Oberwerk 100mm models utilize massive porro prisms that “float” on a 3-point platform.
 This well-designed system is very robust, yet allows ultra-precise adjustment through three access panels on each prism housing.
 Each access panel is held in place with two small screws.
 Typical fine adjustment can usually be accomplished by removing the top-most access panel on just one side.